 The growth of exchange-traded funds (ETFs) has been explosive.
-In 2005, there were less than 500; by the latter half of 2021, there were over 8,000 investing in a wide range of stocks, bonds, and other securities and instruments.1
+In 2006, there were less than 1,000; by 2024, there over nearly 10,000 investing in a wide range of stocks, bonds, and other securities and instruments.1

 At first glance, ETFs have a lot in common with mutual funds.
 Both offer shares in a pool of investments designed to pursue a specific investment goal.
 And both manage costs and may offer some degree of diversification, depending on their investment objective.
 Diversification is an approach to help manage investment risk.
 It does not eliminate the risk of loss if security prices decline.